TheXu/pydrummer/README.md

 ```python
 clip.add_pattern(name='kick', pattern=[1,0])
 ```
-**Note:** 'kick' is the name of the instrument that we provided when we created our clip.
+**Note:** 'kick' is the name of one of the instruments we provided when adding our clip with the 'tr808' drumkit.
 The name of the instrument indicates which instrument you want to use for your pattern and **must** exactly match what was specified when creating the clip.
+To see a list of names and their associated sound files: `print(pydrummer.config.SAMPLES['tr808'])` You can also create a Sound object and pass it to 'Player.play' to hear what each wave file sounds like (see demo.py for an example).

 Let's just add one more pattern before playing our clip to make it more interesting.
 ```python